Are you a property owner confused about what you can or can’t claim for your rental property?

 Don’t worry though, we’ve compiled a list of what you can and can’t claim on your rental property.
 We know this in detail as it is part of the rental property services that Crest Accountant provides to rental property investors.

 Knowing the difference between what you can and can’t claim

 Firstly, you’ll need to identify and maintain the relationship between the money you make and the deductions you claim.

 It’s essential to look at the rules when it comes to repairs and maintenance, as this is an area the ATO is now carefully looking into.
-This is done through identifying the differences between repairs, maintenance and capital works.
+This is done by identifying the differences between repairs, maintenance, and capital works.

-As a landlord and property owner, it’s your responsibility maintain the property.
+As a landlord and property owner, it’s your responsibility to maintain the property.
 Repairs and maintenance can generally be claimed immediately.
-Deductions for capital works, however, is most often spread over a few years.
+Deductions for capital works, however, are most often spread over a few years.